phelum/CT_NandBoot/README.md

 The program requires some data files and all are included here.

-To run this program, extract the archive to a directory, connect the target CT (must be in FEL mode), and then run ./bootfix and wait till finished (less than one minute).
+To run this program, connect the target CT (must be in FEL mode), and then run ./bootfix and wait till finished (less than one minute).
 Most of the output is "URB xxxxxx" lines which relate to records in the original USB monitor file.
 There is a notes file that lists my notes about these records.
 Connecting a serial monitor to the target CT will provide more details.